sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 </figure>

 In the [adduct/isotope assignment view]({{ "/adducts" | relative_url}}), you can find the merged mass trace of the feature (`MAIN`, red) as well as its isotopes (lighter red  / dashed lines) and correlated adducts (`CORRELATED`, additional colors) with their isotopes (dashed lines).
 Hovering over the edges and nodes of the adduct network provides information about adduct probabilities and correlations.
+Right-click on the nodes offers direct navigation (jump) to related features.